Vinegar and Honey

 “No.” Ithican pulled away from her cold touch causing his fever to spike once more.
 “I can’t hide in a dream or trace or whatever you want to call this.”

 The Elf maiden narrowed her eyes in annoyance.
 She composed herself quickly.
 “Do you have any idea what the Humans are going to do to you?”

 Ithican didn’t respond, but he could feel his stomach knot at the thought.

 “The Humans are experts at torturing Elves.”
-She purred softly in her musical voice.
+She said softly in her musical voice.
 “They’ve been doing it for thousands of years.
 They know all our weaknesses.
 The very things that make us better can be used against us.”
 She traced the tips of his ears with a light touch and then brought her fingers up into the strip of white hair.
 “They’ll make you pray that you were back in the hands of the High Priest instead.”